U-boat-successes against aircraft

 |U-608||31 Jan 1944||Aircraft attack, aircraft shot down: |

-This attack was in fact made on the outbound U-608, inflicting no damage.
-The boat scored hits on the aircraft with AA fire when it switched on the Leigh Light and escaped by diving.
-The Wellington did not drop any depth charges, and apparently crashed shortly afterwards, as witnessed by a Polish-crewed Wellington (304 Sqdn RAF/2B, F/S S. Czekaski), but the crash was misinterpreted at the time as exploding depth charges.
-The crew of six were all lost.
+The target was in fact the outbound U-608, which escaped unscathed.
+The boat scored hits on the aircraft with AA fire when it switched on the Leigh Light and then escaped by diving.
+The Wellington did not drop any depth charges, and apparently crashed shortly afterwards, as witnessed by a Polish-crewed Wellington (RAF Sqdn 304/2B, F/S S. Czekaski), who apparently misinterpreted the crash as exploding depth charges.
+The six aircrew were all lost.

 |U-613||1 May 1943||00.07 hrs, off the Bay of Biscay: the inbound boat was attacked by a British Wellington (172 Sqdn RAF/N, pilot Sgt P.W.
 Phillips).
 The aircraft used Leigh Light to strafe its target and dropped six depth charges.
 U-613 escaped with minor damage, but the aircraft hydraulics and port tyre were damaged by AA fire.
 The crew of six escaped uninjured from a crash-landing at its base at Predannack.|